awsdocs/amazon-eventbridge-user-guide/doc_source/eb-saas-furls.md

 ## Set up a connection to GitHub<a name="furls-connection-github"></a>

-### Step 1: Create a GitHub secret<a name="create-gh-secret"></a>

-To set up a connection between CloudFormation and GitHub, first, create a secret on GitHub\.
-For more information, see [Encrypted secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) in the GitHub documentation\.

-### Step 2: Create the AWS CloudFormation stack<a name="create-gh-cfn-stack"></a>
+## Step 1: Create the AWS CloudFormation stack<a name="create-gh-cfn-stack"></a>

-Next, use the Amazon EventBridge console to create a CloudFormation stack:
+ First, use the Amazon EventBridge console to create a CloudFormation stack:

 1. Open the Amazon EventBridge console at [https://console\.aws\.amazon\.com/events/](https://console.aws.amazon.com/events/)\.